Pavel-Guseynov/application_static/README.md

 ...
 ```

-To get them running, you should do 3 simple steps.
+To get them running, you should do 3 steps.
 ### 1. adding cookbook
-First thing todo, is adding application_static cookbook to your chef installation.
+First thing to do, is adding application_static cookbook to your chef installation.
 Berkshelf example:

 ```ruby